jgmitter/storage-sql/README.md

 -	Private traffic through a VPN (e.g., remote sensors that use P2S for high security)
 -	Devices requiring internal DNS resolution of a PaaS endpoint

-# The Solution – NGINX as a Private Azure Storage and SQL DB Gateway
+# The Solution – NGINX as a Private Azure Storage, ADLS Gen2 and SQL DB Gateway

 NGINX (pronounced “engine-x”) is a free, open-source, high-performance HTTP server and reverse proxy.
 It is well known for its high performance, stability, rich feature set, simple configuration, and